Similes for Confident with Explanation and Examples

 23. As confident as a horse running free

-A horse running freely shows strength and bold spirit.
+A horse running freely shows strength and a bold spirit.
 This simile describes energetic and fearless confidence.

 Examples: